songshibo/blender-mat-addon/README.md

 (Import-Only for now).
 Pls refer to [link](https://songshibo.github.io/2021/04/12/Medial-Axis-Transform-Mesh-Generation/) for detailed generation process.

+And this [post](https://songshibo.github.io/2022/01/04/Updates-for-blender-mat-addon/) for the strategy of detecting degenerated slab.

 This addon will generate medial meshes & interpolated MATs from MA files in blender

 MA file(Different from [mayAscii](https://download.autodesk.com/us/maya/2011help/index.html?url=./files/Maya_ASCII_file_format.htm,topicNumber=d0e702047)) stores the the information of medial mesh.
 It can be generated using [Q-MAT](http://cgcad.thss.tsinghua.edu.cn/wangbin/qmat/qmat.html) or [Q-MAT+](https://personal.utdallas.edu/~xguo/GMP2019.pdf).